crdrisko/drychem/README.md

 ## Features

 - A familiar framework for error and exception handling.
+- An intuitive file parsing system based on tokenized strings and lazy evaluation.
 - A number of mathematical functions with domains ranging from calculus to statistics.
 - A number of utility type traits for better, more general programming.
 - A compile-time, header-only physical quantity library.